Project Directory Structure

 Shared Code

-Shared code blocks are stored in the branch directory under the _shared subdirectory so that they can be reused between different configurations.
+Shared code blocks are stored in the branch directory under the _shared subdirectory, enabling reuse across different configurations.

-If you create shared code from your block:
+If you create shared code from a block:

 Screenshot -- Shared code directory